Purple Line (Bangkok): Southern section

-As the northern section of the Purple line was built first, the second phase of the Purple Line south from Tao Poon via Rattanakosin - Bangkok's old town to Rat Burana would fully complete the line.
-The length of the southern extension is 23.63 km (14.29 km underground, 9.34 km elevated with 17 stations - ten underground and seven elevated).
+As the northern section of the Purple line was built first, the second phase of the Purple Line south from Tao Poon via Rattanakosin – Bangkok's old town to Rat Burana would fully complete the line.
+The length of the southern extension is 23.63 km: 14.29 km underground, 9.34 km elevated with 17 stations, ten underground and seven elevated.
 The initial cost of the southern extension is 82 billion baht and with a planned opening by the end of 2027.

 The Thai Cabinet was expected to approve the tender in mid 2017 with a tender then to be issued in the second half of 2017.
 On 25 July 2017, Cabinet approval was given, but the tender was then delayed until 2018.
 By December 2018, a tender had still not been issued and was further delayed.
 In August 2019, subject to final land acquisition, a March 2020 tender was planned.
 In mid 2020, the Ministry of Transport still aimed for a tendering process within 2020 despite COVID-19 related delays.
 The MRTA then expected to issue a tender in February 2021. and if construction had begun in 2021, the extension was projected to enter service sometime in 2027.
 However, the tender was delayed yet again and subsequently cancelled in August 2021 until it was finally issued in November 2021.

 Construction contracts were signed on 11 March 2022 with a construction period of 2005 days for a planned 2027 opening date.

 Construction progress

 Contactors were issued with a Notice to Proceed on 25 April 2022 giving them access to sites along the route with actual construction planned to begin from August 2022.
 Construction began in early August for two contract sections, 3 & 4.
 Some 410 lots and 500 buildings will need to be appropriated to build the extension and as of May 2022 many of them were still to be surveyed.

 Construction progress was at 3.45% complete at the end of September 2022.
 By the end of November 2022, construction progress was at 4.30%.

 At the end of February 2023, construction had progressed to 7.73%.

 By the end of May 2023, construction had progressed to 11.50%.

 As of December 2024, construction has progressed to 46.3% completion.

 As of June 2025, construction has progressed to 57.6% completion with an expected opening date of 2028.

-In August 2025, it's reported that only the section between Parliament House station and National Library station will open in 2027.
+In August 2025, it was reported that only the section between Parliament House station and National Library station will open in 2027.
 The opening date for the whole extension is delayed to 2030.